 Any employment agreements we have with our executive officers or other key personnel do not require them to continue to work for us for any specified period and, therefore, they could terminate their employment with us at any time.
-We have in the past, and may in the future, experience high attrition and turnover rates across the Company, including key employees, especially in light of increased competition in the U.S. labor market.
+We have in the past, and may in the future, experience high attrition and turnover rates across the Company, including key employees, especially in light of increased competition in the U.S. labor market and within the technology sector.
 The loss of these employees may lead to a decrease in institutional knowledge which may adversely affect our business.
 Additionally, we do not maintain any key person insurance policies.
-The loss of one or more of our executive officers, especially our Chief Executive Officer, or other key employees could adversely affect our business.
-Changes in our executive management team may also cause disruptions in, and adverse impacts to, our business.

 In addition, to maintain and grow our business, we must attract and retain highly qualified personnel.
 Competition for highly qualified personnel is intense across the markets we target, especially for highly skilled employees and experienced sales professionals.
 We have from time to time experienced, are currently experiencing, and we expect to continue to experience, difficulty in hiring and retaining employees with appropriate qualifications, at a speed that is consistent with our business needs, and at an appropriate cost, which may be compounded as a result of the COVID-19 pandemic.
 Any changes to U.S. immigration policies that restrain the flow of technical and professional talent may inhibit our ability to recruit and retain highly qualified employees.
-We must also effectively manage employee skills, competency requirements, and development plans to retain qualified employees once hired.
-Many of the companies we compete with for experienced personnel have greater resources than we have.
-If we hire employees from competitors or other companies, their former employers may attempt to assert that these employees or we have breached certain legal obligations, resulting in a diversion of time and resources, and potential liability for us or our employees.
+We must also effectively manage employee skills, competency requirements, and development plans to retain qualified employees from competitors or other companies, their former employers may attempt to assert that these employees or we have breached certain legal obligations, resulting in a diversion of time and resources, and potential liability for us or our employees.